 If you have met the legal requirements for a lawsuit, the attorney will go over the types of compensation you may be awarded, either in a settlement or if you win your case at trial.

 You should also discuss the importance of identifying all sources of insurance because the vast majority of defendants in Georgia personal injury cases do not have enough assets to pay a substantial judgment.

 Our attorneys are here to help you figure out what to do next.
-If you have been injured in Georgia and have questions about the law and the facts of your case, contact Joel Williams Law, LLC to schedule a free consultation by calling 833-LEGALGA.ld
+If you have been injured in Georgia and have questions about the law and the facts of your case, contact Williams Elleby to schedule a free consultation by calling 833-LEGALGA.ld